LESFMIP-sprint/sprint-info/docs/FAQ.md

 **How can do I access the Jupiter notebook service on JASMIN?**

-See Tutorial 1 on the Tutorial page.
+See [Configuring and Using the JASMIN Notebooks Service](jasmin_notebook_service.md) on the Tutorial page.